AlexAriasL/milestone1_ramones/README.md

 These are the basic objectives the website should achieve:

 1. Showcase the band's music and video production.
-2. Provide basic biographical facts about the band memembers.
+2. Provide basic biographical facts about the band members.
-3. Inform fans and potential fans with information about tour dates.
+3. Inform fans and potential fans about tour dates.
 4. Allow fans and potential fans to purchase tikects for upcoming gigs.
 5. Serve as a hub for the band's social media presence.
 6. Provide a platform for festival organizers and promoters that may be interested in hiring the band.